 In Summary, our Family Foundation provides early childhood grants that prepare at-risk children, from conception to kindergarten, to thrive in school and to succeed in life.

-The Oscar G. & Elsa S. Mayer Family Foundation is an equal opportunity philanthropic organization.
-We do not discriminate in employment-related actions, nor in any of our philanthropic activities or operations, on the bases of race, color, sex, national origin, age, religion, creed, disability, military status, socio-economic status, sexual orientation, gender identity or gender expression.
-These activities include, but are not limited to, selecting volunteers and vendors, and conducting the operations of philanthropy.
+The Oscar & Elsa Mayer Family Foundation is an equal opportunity philanthropy.
+In our activities as a philanthropy, we support organizations that do not discriminate in their operations or employment-related actions on the bases of race, color, sex, national origin, age, religion, creed, disability, military status, socio-economic status, sexual orientation, gender identity or gender expression.
+We award funds to individuals and organizations that are themselves committed to diversity, equity and inclusivity in their own activities and services.